-Kheer is made by bringing milk and sugar to a boil and adding either rice or vermicelli to it.
-It’s flavored with Indian spices, such as cardamom and saffron, along with raisins, cashews, almonds, or pistachios.
-It takes about 30 minutes to make and is served at the end of a meal as a dessert.
+Kheer takes about 30 minutes to make and is served at the end of a meal as a dessert.

 - Saffron – this adds a delicious flavor and adds a little color.
 If you don’t have this ingredient, feel free to skip it.
 It will still taste great!

-- Additional ingredients to add more flavor, including raisins, slivered almonds, pistachios, or any other nut.
+- Optional Ingredients – Add more flavor, including raisins, slivered almonds, pistachios, and seeds.

-- Soak the rice in water for at least 30 minutes (or overnight).
-Once it’s done soaking, rinse the rice in water until it runs clear.
+1. Soak the Basmati rice in water.
+Ideally, you want to soak the rice for at least 30 minutes or overnight.
+Thoroughly rinse the rice in water until it runs clear.

-- Turn off the heat and let the kheer cool down for a few minutes and thicken.
-Add additional toppings and serve immediately or store for later.
+6. Turn off the heat and let the Indian rice pudding cool down for a few minutes.
+Add additional toppings, if desired, and serve or store for later.

 - Cauliflower Tikka Masala